CH6832/online-resources-to-stay-updated/README.md

   - [License](#license)
   - [Copyright](#copyright)

-## What is the Project Created For?
+## What is the project created for?

 The **Webpage Opener** project is designed to provide a simple command-line tool that reads a specified XML file containing URLs and opens them in the default web browser.
 This tool is useful for automating the process of opening multiple web pages quickly, making it ideal for developers and testers who need to access several resources in a short time.

-## How It Was Created
+## How it was created?

-The project was created using **CMake**, a cross-platform build system that simplifies the build process for C++ projects.
+The project was created using **CMake**, a cross-platform build system that simplifies the build process for **C++ projects**.
 The source code is organized into multiple files, including the main application logic, header files, and resource files (such as XML data).
-The project uses libraries like **libxml2** for XML parsing and **fmt** for formatted output.
+The project uses libraries like **libxml2** for XML parsing and **gtest** for efficient testing.

 ### Design Patterns